filecoin-project/lotus-docs/content/en/lotus/manage/multisig.md

 toc: true
 ---

-## Create a multsig wallet
+## Create a multisig wallet

-Use `lotus msig create` to a multisig wallet:
+You can use the `lotus msig create` command to create a multisig wallet:

 ```shell with-output
 lotus msig create signerAddress1 signerAddress2 signerAddress3...